justinwu1/Notion-Clone/README.md

 Features:
 -   A Notion Editor that allows users to type, delete, insert a new block
 -   Authentication via Oauth2
--   Drag and Drop blocks
+-   Drag and Drop blocks with react-beautiful-dnd
 -  Select menu and Change Blocks